aimclub/iOpt/docs/source/examples.rst

       solver.add_listener(cfol)
       solver_info = solver.solve()

-After loading the data, you need to create an optimization task, the description of the fields of which is presented in the listing above.
+After loading the data, one need to create an optimization task, the description of the fields of which is presented in the listing above.
 Thus, the problem instance takes as parameters the data under study, the boundaries for changing the values of the regularization parameter, the boundaries for changing the values of the kernel coefficient parameter, and the values of the discrete parameter of the kernel type.
-To start the search procedure for the optimal combination of hyperparameters, you need an object of the SolverParameters class, in which the following parameters are set:
+To start the search procedure for the optimal combination of hyperparameters, one need to create an object of the SolverParameters class, in which the following parameters are set:

 * Reliability parameter r;
 * Limit on the number of iterations of the algorithm iters_limit;
 * Number of points calculated at a time: number_of_parallel_points.

 To demonstrate the parallel calculation of the value of the objective function at several points, we will set the value of the number_of_parallel_points parameter to 12, and also limit ourselves to performing 1000 iterations.
-Objects of the StaticDiscreteListener class allow you to obtain a graphical representation of the results of the framework.
-In this case, when setting the mode parameter to analysis, upon completion of the optimization procedure, a research protocol will be displayed, which indicates the dynamics of the search for the optimal value of the objective function, the distribution of test points over the values of the discrete parameter, and the distribution of the values of the objective function over iterations.
+Objects of the StaticDiscreteListener class allow one to obtain a graphical representation of the results of the framework.
+In this case, when setting the mode parameter to analysis upon completion of the optimization procedure, a log will be displayed, which indicates the dynamics of the search, the distribution of trial points over the values of the discrete parameter, and the distribution of the values of the objective function over iterations.
 If the mode parameter is set to bestcombination, a level line plot will be presented for the combination of hyperparameters with the best quality metric.

 .. figure:: images/regression-3d.JPG
     :width: 500
     :align: center

-    General information on the process of searching for the optimal combination of hyperparameters using the iOpt framework
+    General information on the process of tuning hyperparameters using the iOpt framework

 .. figure:: images/LL-regression3d.JPG
     :width: 500
     :align: center

-    Line graph of the target function level, plotted with the parameter booster = "dart"
+    Level lines of the objective function, plotted with the parameter booster = "dart"

 During the experiment, the optimal value of the quality metric was obtained equal to -0.8603 with the following combination of parameters: learning_rate = 0.2893, gamma = 0.2715, booster = 'dart'.